H4ssi/mmo-server/README.md

 tiled.
 A room measures 16 tiles in length and 16 tiles in width.
 An entity can only be placed on such a tile (in between positions are disregarded).

+A Client can only observe and interact within the bounds of the current room.
+Thus a client has to hop from room to room to gradually observe and interact with the whole world.

 ## Protocol

 mmo-server communicates over HTTP.
 You are welcome to use your browser to